Designs guided by nature | Explore our autumn collection.

 Thread count refers to the number of threads woven together in a square inch.
 500 is at the very top end: it means the fabric is tightly woven, which makes for warmer, silkier and stronger bed linen.

 The narrow grosgrain (ribbed) ribbon on Albertine’s edge is a subtle detail – enough to catch the eye, but without spoiling its clean look.
-It comes in three shades – this one is Grey Oak, a mid grey-brown that’s deeper and bolder than Lily but less of a marked contrast than Peat.
+It comes in three shades – this one is Lily, a pale grey that gives just a little more definition than white.

 All our duvet covers come with a button fastening on the back near the feet, not on the bottom edge, so they have a neat finish on the bed.
 We use white pearlescent buttons and, just in case you lose one, there are two spares sewn inside the bottom corner.